talwrii/ffmpeg-cookbook/README.md

 First we create a video which shows the timestamp each frame and is ten seconds long.
 We then apply the `trim` filter to limit this to 10s

-## Turn a static image into a 5s video
+## Turn a static image into a five second image video
 <a name="static-image"> </a>

 ```